Screening can help prevent cervical cancer

 Regular screening tests are the best way of detecting early changes in the cells of the cervix that don’t cause any symptoms and could go on to develop into cervical cancer if left untreated.

-The test only takes a few minutes and is usually carried out by a female nurse.
+The test only takes a few minutes and is usually carried out by a nurse.

-The symptoms of cervical cancer are not always obvious, so it’s very important to attend for a cervical smear test when you're invited.
+The symptoms of cervical cancer are not always obvious.

-- abnormal vaginal bleeding, for example between periods or after sex
+- vaginal bleeding after sex, between periods or after the menopause

-You can find out more about cervical cancer at this link:
+You can find out more about cervical cancer and its symptoms at this link:

 As well as cervical screening, there is also a vaccine available that helps protect against cervical cancer.

-You can find out more on the HPV vaccine page.
+You can find out more on the HPV vaccine for adolescents page.

-Girls who have had the vaccine are still advised to attend for cervical screening when they are invited to do so.
+Anyone who has had the vaccine is still advised to go for cervical screening when they are invited to do so.